AlibabaCloudDocs/nat/intl.en-US/Best Practices/Enable multiple applications to share bandwidth (console).md

 7. Click **Confirm**.

-The following table describes the details about the DNAT entries that are added to ECS 1 and ECS 2.
+The following table describes the details about the DNAT entries that are added for ECS 1 and ECS 2.

 |Entry name|EIP|External port|Protocol|Private IP address|Internal port|
 |----------|---|-------------|--------|------------------|-------------|